cw9dd/my_site/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV.
 # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: uploads/resume.pdf
+  link: uploads/cv_2021dec15.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "congyu.wu@austin.utexas.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 I am currently a Postdoctoral Fellow in the Department of Psychology at the University of Texas at Austin focusing on mobile sensing for mental health.
-I provide research and data analytics expertise for UT’s Whole Communities Whole Health grand challenge initiative, a multidisciplinary task force between engineering and behavioral sciences specialized in health sensing and community engagement.
+I provide research and data analytics expertise for UT’s [Whole Communities Whole Health](https://bridgingbarriers.utexas.edu/whole-communities-whole-health/) grand challenge initiative, a multidisciplinary task force between engineering and behavioral sciences specialized in health sensing and community engagement.
 I earned my Ph.D. in Systems Engineering from the University of Virginia in 2019 and have an undergraduate background in Industrial Engineering.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.